Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Dropped Power Data

 Here is an example from last week: I sprinted up over Hampton Palace Bridge at the end of a long ride.
 I noticed on the Dura display that I was doing very low watts – something like 180w when it was well over 500w, so I investigated the data recorded.
-As you can see, Dura fails to record a huge chunk of power data in the circled section, yet elsewhere, it’s Okay.
+As you can see, Dura fails to record a large portion of the power data in the circled section, yet elsewhere it’s Okay.

 Effects On Mean-Max (CP Curve)